-A student who is absent from stated exercises immediately preceding or following a scheduled holiday or vacation period shall be subject to a fine of \$5.00 a day or fraction thereof, unless permission for the absence has been previously granted by the Committee on Absences.
+A student who is absent from stated exercises immediately preceding or following a scheduled holiday or vacation period shall be subject to a fine of 5.00 a day or fraction thereof, unless permission for the absence has been previously granted by the Committee on Absences.
+The term "Stated exercises" shall be interpreted to include all the exercises of the day at which the student is expected to be present.